armel/DXTracker/README.md

 This is the same as changing the target platform.

 In addition, you can specify the resolution of your screen.
 Note that the DXTracker will still be displayed at 320 x 240, but will be centered on the screen.
 By default, the screen resolution is set to 320 x 240.
-But if you want to change it to 480 x 320, change line 41,
+But, for example, if you want to change it to 480 x 320, change line 41,

 ```
 build_flags = ${env.build_flags} -D atom=1 -D displayWidth=320 -D displayHeight=240